 "I write psychobabble.
 Sometimes it makes you a profit.
 Other times it makes you a prophet."

 "I manage the facilities from tech-tools to the treat jar.
 I also hand out the staff's daily payroll of cookies and bones.
 The staff is excellent at math and let me know when I come up short."

 In 2001, Wild Dingo began as a marketing communications consulting business and evolved into Web design and programming.
 Over the years, I posted a few stories about the founder, Maggie, a Dingo-Shepherd mix.
-Full of piss and vinegar Maggie clearly had her own code of ethics so she was the perfect leader for a home-based small business.
+Full of sass, Maggie clearly had her own code of ethics so she was the perfect leader for a home-based small business.
 She was officious, demanding and barked daily orders.
+Maggie knew she didn't have good customer service skills, so she hired lovable and unemployed, Moosh for the job.
 Living and working with Maggie became a discovery of life lessons for happiness.
 Loud and seemingly obnoxious, Maggie often claimed, “I’m not evil.
 I’m just misunderstood.”

 After losing Maggie in 2007, I rescued two dogs in 2008 (Loki and Juno) and continued to publish stories about them to carry on Maggie’s legacy and mission—to live life adventurously and get outdoors every day.

 In the old days of the World Wide Web (circa 2002), Wild Dingo's website was consistently blocked by big corporations.
 The word "wild" suggested adult content.
 The only "porn" you'll see on Wild Dingo is this saucy minx right here who enjoys flashing her sexy jodhpurs.
 She may be shameless, but she's always fully-flooffed and never baring-all.